torand/jsonschema2java/README.md

 The JSON Schema files are read, parsed and validated using the [networknt/json-schema-validator](https://github.com/networknt/json-schema-validator) library.
 For each JSON Schema file a Java class or enum definition is written to a specified output directory.
-The generated source code is compatible with Java 17+ and optionally adds annotations from the following libraries:
+The generated source code is compatible with Java 17+ and optionally includes annotations from the following libraries:

 * [Microprofile OpenAPI](https://download.eclipse.org/microprofile/microprofile-open-api-2.0/microprofile-openapi-spec-2.0.html)
 * [Jakarta Bean Validation](https://jakarta.ee/specifications/bean-validation/)